Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Results and Discussion

+Since statistical-mechanical analysis assumes $N\rightarrow \infty$, it is important to investigate how well the theory explains the simulation results with small $N$.
+Figure \ref{fig:MSEVXIFSE} shows the theoretical learning curves along with the simulation results for $N=400, 100, 20$, and $5$.
+In the computer simulations, the unknown system coefficient vectors are generated by uniformly sampling the impulse responses shown in Fig. \ref{fig:realunknown} and normalizing them to satisfy (\ref{eqn:sigmag2}).
+Figure \ref{fig:MSEVXIFSE} shows that, especially when $S$ and $\mu$ are large, there is significant disagreement between the simulation results with small $N$ and the theoretical results.
+The reason for this disagreement is considered to be that the theory is derived using the long-filter assumption, that is, $N\rightarrow \infty$, whereas the simulations are executed using finite values of $N$.
+The dependence of the disagreement on $N$ is an example of the phenomenon known as the {\it finite-size effect} in statistical mechanics.
+Note, however, that when $S$ or $\mu$ is small, the theory is in good agreement with the simulation, even if $N = 20$ or 5.

+Figure \ref{fig:non0w_0_S1,3VXI0,1} shows examples of the MSE learning curves when the initial values $w_i(0),\ i=1,\ldots,N$ of the filter coefficients are not zero.
+In the computer simulation, the initial values of the filter coefficients are independently drawn from a Gaussian distribution with a mean 0 and a variance 1.
+In response to this, the initial conditions $r(0)=0$ and $Q(0)=1$ are used in the theoretical calculation.
+Figures \ref{fig:non0w_0_S1VXI0}--\ref{fig:non0w_0_S3VXI1} show that the theory derived in this paper predicts the simulation results well even if the initial values of the filter coefficients are not zero.
+Comparing these figures with Figs. \ref{fig:MSES1VXI0RL1}--\ref{fig:MSES3VXI1RL1}, it can be seen that the initial values of the MSE are increased by the non-zero initial values of the filter coefficients.
+On the other hand, their steady-state values remain the same.
+Hereafter, the initial values of the filter coefficients are assumed to be zero.

-Next, we show the MSE at $t=10, 100$, and $1000$ in Fig. \ref{fig:MSEVXI0TEND101001000} to investigate the relationship between the saturation value $S$ and the MSE.
-In the computer simulations, the medians and standard deviations in 100 trials are plotted using error bars.
-Figures \ref{fig:MSEVXI0TEND10}--\ref{fig:MSEVXI0TEND1000} show that the MSE increases when $S$ is in the range of 1.1--1.3, and this tendency becomes obvious with time.
+From Figs. \ref{fig:MSES1VXI0RL1}--\ref{fig:MSES3VXI1RL1}, it seems that the MSE almost converges at $t=50$ regardless of the step size $\mu$ for both $S=1$ and 3.
+However, Figs. \ref{fig:MSDS1VXI0RL1} and \ref{fig:MSDS1VXI1RL1} show that the normalized MSD continues to increase for $S=1$.
+Next, we show the MSE at $t=10, 100$, and $1000$ in Figs. \ref{fig:MSEVXI0TEND101001000RL1} and \ref{fig:MSEVXI1TEND101001000RL1} to investigate the relationship between the saturation value $S$ and the MSE.
+For the computer simulations, the medians and standard deviations in 100 trials are plotted using error bars.
+Figures \ref{fig:MSEVXI0TEND101001000RL1} and \ref{fig:MSEVXI1TEND101001000RL1} show that the MSE increases when $S$ is in the range of 1.1--1.3, and this tendency becomes increasingly pronounced with time.